 This item is due to costs associated with staffing the Golden Meadows Project.
-Staffing costs increased in the current quarter and year-to-date when compared to the prior year due to the commencement of the Corporation's first winter drilling program.
+Staffing costs increased in the current quarter and year-to-date when compared to the prior year due to the increased staffing on the Project.
 In previous years, site work has generally been shut down for the first half of the year.
-The current quarter includes \$0.3 million in share based compensation reflecting the grant of stock options to employees and consultants working on the project.
+The current quarter includes \$0.2 million in share based compensation reflecting the grant of stock options to employees and consultants working on the project.